jszwedko/continuous-delivery-pitt-tasks/slides.md

 ---

-# How do we make sure the site is stable before each deploy?
+# How do we make sure the application is stable before each deploy?

-# Presenter Notes:
+# Presenter Notes
-- Poke the site manually (does not scale)
+- Poke the application manually (does not scale)
 - Stop regressions

+---

+# Outline

+## Process Evolution

+- Cowboy coding
+- Version control
+- Local development
+- Automated deploys
+- Automated testing
+- Continuous integration

 ---